Cooking Vacations in Liguria

 - Then, head to the historical center of Genoa to discover its ancient food shops.
 Genoa has the largest medieval old town in Europe.
 Your guide will show you the authentic medieval alleys, the squares and Renaissance streets.
 You will explore the traditional food shops, such as the “friggitorie,” which serve friscieu (fried croquettes filled with herbs), farinata, and fried fresh seafood eaten at the counter like the locals.
 Discover the prestigious old pastry café beloved by the Italian composer Giuseppe Verdi, and the “Pietro Romanengofu Stefano” confectionary shop, which dates back to the 1700s.

 - In the late afternoon, head to the gorgeous salon of a private Renaissance palace where our culinary expert will teach you to make the most typical pasta from Liguria: pansotti.
 This hand-made pasta is a type of raviolo stuffed with wild herbs and dressed with a walnut sauce prepared the traditional way, with mortar and pestle.
-After the lesson enjoy lunch based on your efforts along with other Ligurian specialties, all accompanied by local wines.
+After the lesson enjoy dinner based on your efforts along with other Ligurian specialties, all accompanied by local wines.

 - Breakfast at the hotel.

 - After breakfast, your Liguria culinary vacation continues with one of the most picturesque towns of the Italian Riviera–Portofino.
 You will travel there on your own with a short train ride followed by a panoramic trip by public boat (tickets and directions are included).

 - Upon arrival in Portofino, meet your driver and travel to an old mill immersed in a natural setting surrounded by olive groves, vineyards, and other vegetation of the region.
 Here you will be welcomed at the Portofino Natural Park by a local culinary expert who will teach you the classic Ligurian pesto sauce.

 - Lunch after the lesson based on your efforts, accompanied by local specialties and paired with a glass of wine from Portofino.